rotanmihyar/MomentusTechnologies-/README.md

 # Solved Bugs #
 1)The export takes sometimes forever, maybe there is an issue with the SQL.

 The issue was resolved by modifying the query structure from a nested query to a join.
-By utilizing a join operation, the query was optimized for improved performance and readability.The change aims to address the problem as described in the official documentation [on line](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L85)
+By utilizing a join operation, the query was optimized for improved performance and readability.The change aims to address the problem as described in the official documentation [link](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L85)

 >> However, in some cases where existence must be checked, a join yields better performance.
 Otherwise, the nested query must be processed for each result of the outer query to ensure elimination of duplicates.
 In such cases, a join approach would yield better results [Read Me](https://learn.microsoft.com/en-us/sql/relational-databases/performance/subqueries?view=sql-server-ver16).

 2)The tool exports only prospect accounts, but it should only export active accounts.

-As mentioned in the Assumptions section, the letter 'A' is just an assumption value which would represent the enum for active accounts. [on line](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L85)
+As mentioned in the Assumptions section, the letter 'A' is just an assumption value which would represent the enum for active accounts. [link](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L85)

 3)The last character of the country gets cut off, please make sure the full name is shown.

 Updated the second parameter from -2 to -1 to resolve the issue.
 The change was made to align with the method's requirement of specifying the length instead of the end index.
-This adjustment successfully addressed the original intention of removing the trailing comma [on line](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L101)
+This adjustment successfully addressed the original intention of removing the trailing comma [link](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L101)

 4)The selection of the path is not shown in the text field.

 Fixed the issue by adding a new label and adjusting the code to update the label with the path obtained from the dialog.
-This solution resolves the problem of the function updating the same text in the button and ensures that the path is displayed correctly in the label [on line](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L38)
+This solution resolves the problem of the function updating the same text in the button and ensures that the path is displayed correctly in the label [link](https://github.com/rotanmihyar/MomentusTechnologies-/blob/master/Momentus%20Email%20Task/Form1.cs#L38)

 # Assumptions #